bvilnis/bennysbytes_old/content/en/blog/posts/2023-03-20/index.md

 ---
-date: 2023-03-16T18:57:11+11:00
+date: 2023-03-20T09:00:11+11:00
 author: "[Ben Vilnis](/about/)"
-title: "The Phoenix Project Revisited: Timeless Lessons for the Modern Software Landscape"
+title: "The Phoenix Project 10 Years Later: Timeless Lessons for the Modern Software Landscape"
-linkTitle: "The Phoenix Project Revisited"
+linkTitle: "The Phoenix Project 10 Years Later"
-description: "Reflecting on The Phoenix Project after ten years and its enduring insights for the ever-evolving world of IT and DevOps"
+description: "Reflecting on The Phoenix Project after a decade and its enduring insights for the ever-evolving world of IT and Software Delivery"
 tags: ["blog", "principles"]
 draft: true
 ---